Biofabrication2026

 • Roger D. Kamm (MIT)

-Stay tuned—more world-class speakers will be announced soon.
+Stay tuned — more world-class speakers will be announced soon.

 Cutting-Edge Technical Content

+Immerse yourself in the most advanced research across all areas of biofabrication—from bioprinting and biomaterials to tissue models and regenerative medicine.
 Our scientific program will feature oral sessions, posters, and interactive discussions that highlight the latest breakthroughs and emerging trends in the field:

 • Hydrogel and biofabrication materials engineering